-TNUIFSL follows the guidelines for procurement of goods and services stipulated by the World Bank.
+TNUIFSL follows the guidelines for procurement of goods and works stipulated by the World Bank.

 International Competitive Bidding (ICB)

 - Open to all eligible bidders with an element of domestic preference.

 - Generally for works of more than US $ 10,000,000.

 - For all the works where supplies need import irrespective of value.

 - For contracts in which foreign firms are expected to participate.

 - The General procurement notice followed by Invitation for bid (IFB) shall be published in United Nations Development Business (UNDB)